DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Basic Syntax for C.md

 	int Double_size;
 	Double_size = 2*Size; //Here size is substituted by the value of 15.
 	printf("%s", Name); //This prints out Ratiq
-	// This is fine as printf does not take a variable but an object which is
+	// This is fine as

 }